dike-okpan/UK-YouTube-Influencer-Analysis/README.md

-# Top UK YouTubers of 2024: Insights for a Successful Marketing Campaign
+# Top UK YouTubers of 2024: insights for a successful marketing campaign

 # Objective
-- What is the key pain point?

-The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.
+To identify the top YouTubers in 2024, based on factors such as audience size, engagement, and relevance.
+This will help the marketing team decide which YouTuber would be the most effective partner for running marketing campaigns throughout the year.

 Insights and recommendations are provided on the following key areas: